-The nurse practitioner (NP) has reviewed residents three-monthly.
-Residents and whānau interviewed confirmed they participated in care planning and decision making.
+The general practitioner (GP) has reviewed residents three-monthly.
+Residents and family/whānau interviewed confirmed they participated in care planning and decision making.
 The registered nurses interviewed described working in partnership with the resident and whānau to develop initial and long-term care plans.

-The service contracts with the local medical centre and the general practitioner (GP) or nurse practitioner (NP) provides medical services to residents.
-The GP or NP visits occur four times a week or more often if required, and completes three-monthly reviews, admissions, sees all residents of concern and provides an out of hours on-call service.
+The service contracts with the local medical centre and the general practitioner (GP) provides medical services to residents.
+The GP visits occur twice a week or more often if required, and completes threemonthly reviews, admissions, sees all residents of concern and provides an out of hours on-call service.
 The service also has access to the 24-hour on-call GP service.
-The NP (interviewed) stated they are notified in a timely manner for any residents with health concerns and was complimentary of the standard of care provided by the facility.
-All GP/NP notes are entered into the residents' electronic clinical file.
-Allied health care professionals involved in the care of the resident including, (but were not limited to): physiotherapist; hospice community staff; speech language therapist; older persons health clinicians; wound specialist; continence specialist:

-and dietitian.
-There is a physiotherapist who works three hours a day per week.
+The GP (interviewed) stated they are notified in a timely manner for any residents with health concerns and was complimentary of the standard of care provided by the facility.
+All GP notes are entered into the resident's electronic clinical file.
+Allied health care professionals involved in the care of the resident included (but were not limited to) the mental health services for older people nurse practitioner, wound nurse specialist, physiotherapist, and dietitian.
+There is a physiotherapist who works as required.
 The physiotherapist completes residents' mobility assessments and provides staff education, including manual handling.
-Relatives are invited to attend GP/NP reviews, and if they are unable to attend, they are updated of any changes.
-The management and registered nurses reported they routinely invite whānau to the sixmonthly review meetings along with the resident.
+Relatives are invited to attend GP reviews, and if they are unable to attend, they are updated of any changes.
+The management and registered nurses reported they routinely invite whanau to the six-monthly review meetings along with the resident.
 Communication with relatives was evidenced in the electronic system.